petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 or
 [continuous validation](https://doi.org/10.1093/bib/bbad375).
-The point is that we should not divide our project into long stages and do them in sequence like collect, analyze, visualize, write, create repro pack.
+The point is that we should not divide our project into long stages and do them in sequence, e.g., collect, analyze, visualize, write, create repro pack.
 Instead we should be doing all of those as part of an ongoing process and releasing artifacts like slideshows, conference papers,